starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - [LUG-Wine](https://github.com/starcitizen-lug/lug-wine/releases)
   - Default runner in the [LUG Helper](#how-to-run-the-lug-helper)
   - TKG Builds with LUG patches specifically for Star Citizen
+    - lug-wine-tkg-git
+      Standard Wine built for maximum compatibility.
+Works with glibc as old as v2.35
+    - lug-wine-tkg-staging-git
+      Wine plus experimental staging patches.
+Works with glibc as old as v2.35
     - lug-wine-tkg-fsync-git
       Standard Wine built for maximum compatibility.
 Works with glibc as old as v2.31
     - lug-wine-tkg-ntsync-git